itssonyamisyura/marvel_app/README.md

 ## 🚀 About

-This project is a frontend application built with React that allows users to browse and search Marvel characters and view detailed information about them.
+Marvel App is a frontend project built with React that allows users to search Marvel characters, view detailed character information, and explore related comics.

 The app demonstrates: